stfab/my-website/privacy-policy.md

 Microsoft is a company from the USA, a third country, whereby some metadata is transmitted to the USA when using Microsoft services.
 However, Microsoft participates in the adequacy decision of the EU-US Privacy Framework and thus undertakes to comply with data protection measures equivalent to those required by the GDPR.

-## 3. data processing in the context of an agreed contractual activity
+## 3. Data processing in the context of an agreed contractual activity

 If there is a contractually agreed activity between you and me, I reserve the right to define details of the processing of personal data required in the contractual relationship with you via an order processing contract, insofar as such data must be processed as part of the activity.